orsonteodoro/gcf2/README.md

 Important:  When the cause is found, a partial revert of changes what were not the cause needs to happen so that the attack surface is minimized.

+Sometimes it is not obvious which dependency is the problem.
+You may need to backtrack and rollback 2 levels deep or more while unCFIing those that block re-emerging the pack.
+It is sometimes those CFIed blocks that should be unCFIed are cause by those package.
+The more hints are provided, the more easy to fix the problem.
+It is a good idea to use the GCF_CFI_DEBUG=1 variable in the first `emerge -ev @world` pass for your own personal configuration and set of packages.
+Then, disable the flag in subsequent `emerge -ev @world` passes.

 Sometimes disabling all CFI schemes will not work.
 If the following message is
 encountered: